tommy211369/vinted-back/README.md

 ## Heroku & MongoDBAtlas
 For this project, I used Heroku server & MongoDB Atlas database cloud service.

-Requests are possible on : https://vinted-back-tommy.herokuapp.com/offers
+GET Requests are possible on : https://vinted-back-tommy.herokuapp.com/offers